 This course, taught over spring break, introduces freshmen and sophomores to the excitement of humanities research.
 It will prepare you to develop an independent summer research project, to work as a research assistant for a Stanford professor, or to apply for undergraduate research grants.

-Over six days, you and your classmates will take a deep dive into some of the most important methods and questions driving scholarly research in the humanities today.
-Your laboratory will be the Special Collections Library at Stanford, where you’ll work closely with Professors Ronald Egan (East Asian Languages and Cultures), Grant Parker (Classics), Elaine Treharne (English) and Caroline Winterer (History), doing hands-on research on ancient and modern books, manuscripts, artifacts, and monuments.
+Over seven days, you and your classmates will take a deep dive into some of the most important methods and questions driving scholarly research in the humanities today.
+Your laboratory will be the archives and museum collections at Stanford, where you’ll work closely with Professors Giovanna Ceserani (Classics), Ronald Egan (East Asian Languages and Cultures), Héctor Hoyos (Iberian and Latin American Studies), and John Kieschnick (Religious Studies), doing hands-on research on ancient and modern books, manuscripts, artifacts, and monuments.

 You will learn the following about humanities research: